Azure/bicep-types-az/generated/billing/microsoft.billing/2019-10-01-preview/types.md

 ## PolicyProperties
 ### Properties
 * **marketplacePurchases**: 'AllAllowed' | 'NotAllowed' | 'OnlyFreeAllowed': The policy that controls whether Azure marketplace purchases are allowed for a billing profile.
-Possible values include: 'AllAllowed', 'OnlyFreeAllowed', 'NotAllowed'
 * **reservationPurchases**: 'Allowed' | 'NotAllowed': The policy that controls whether Azure reservation purchases are allowed for a billing profile.
-Possible values include: 'Allowed', 'NotAllowed'
 * **viewCharges**: 'Allowed' | 'NotAllowed': The policy that controls whether users with Azure RBAC access to a subscription can view its charges.
-Possible values include: 'Allowed', 'NotAllowed'

 ## BillingRoleAssignmentProperties
 ### Properties